aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 1. a/b &div; c/d = (a &times; d)/(b &times; c)
 1. If the denominators are the same, then the formula simplifies to become: a/e &div; c/e = a/c

-Explanation of Procedure:

-1. Division of fractions takes advantage of the fact that a positive fraction is equivalent to a ratio between the numerator and the denominator
-2. Division of fractions (whether simple or non-simple) is defined as being equivalent to creating a ratio from the operands, even if the operands are fractions or negative.
-3. So a/b &div; c/d = a/b &ratio; c/d
-2. Multiplying through the ratio by b results in: a &ratio; b &times; c/d
-2. Multiplying through the ratio by d results in: a &times; d &ratio; b &times; c
-3. Converting the ratio back to fraction yields: (a &times; d) &ratio; (b &times; c) = (a &times; d)/(b &times; c)
-3. If there are non-simple fractions involved, then the multiplications in the formula will involve divisions, which can in turn lead to multiplication of fractions and a cycle of performing multiplications and divisions of fractions will occur.
-However the cycle will end because the fractions in each step will be decreasing in complexity, until simple fractions are encountered, or until the following are encountered:
-   - having a multiplication in which there is a whole number operand.
-Cycle ends since multiplication of whole numbers (by repeated addition) can then be used.
-   - having a division in which the second operand is a whole number.
-Cycle ends since multiplication (to get equivalent fraction) and division of whole numbers can then be used.

 Examples: